CommonAccord/Site-Org/Doc/about/vision/Cmacc_Object_Model.md

 ##Purpose:

-This definition has the purpose of allowing others to implement it in whatever language or context they wish.
+This page has the purpose of allowing others to implement the Cmacc object model in whatever language or context they wish.
 It is also intended to serve as a base for extending Cmacc.
-We think that it could very usefully be implemented as a client-side parser, and as a part of P2P transacting systems, including on the blockchain.
+For instance, we think that it could very usefully be implemented as a client-side parser, and as a part of P2P transacting systems, including on the blockchain.

 ##Background:

 The object model was independently created by yours truly, in the course of a lot of experimentation.
 In 2009 it was lists that could include other lists, implemented by Andrew Fitzpatrick as an extension to MediaWiki.
-In 2010, in the XWiki version, it gained the notion of recursive inclusion and of "prefixing" the name space of included lists.
-Ludovic Dubost also coded an astonishing, very useful "view" that makes document review and editing very easy, <a href="https://www.youtube.com/watch?v=4ZfsyTPYFIA">nearly Wysiwyg</a>.
+In 2010, in the XWiki version, it gained the notion of recursive inclusion and of optional "prefixing" the name space of included lists.
+Ludovic Dubost also coded an astonishing, useful "view" that makes document review and editing very easy, <a href="https://www.youtube.com/watch?v=4ZfsyTPYFIA">nearly Wysiwyg</a>.
 In 2012, Lun Yuen reimplemented with <a href="http://lun-sandbox-cma-concept1.appspot.com/document/CMA_Home">integrating some of the aspects of the two prior implementations, and some additional versioning</a>.
-In 2014, Primavera implemented it for use with flat files (and hence nice fit GitHub), and with lazy evaluation, a stricter priority of properties, and recursive de-prefixing.
+In 2014, Primavera implemented it for use with flat files, and with lazy evaluation, a stricter priority of properties, and recursive de-prefixing.

-It is now adequate for our core mission - codifying legal documents - but of course lacking things, too.
-The two things we most urgently lack are a client side version and the XWiki-like, Wysiwyg-ish view where each snippet can be pop-up or collapse for editing and review.
+The Cmacc object model is adequate for our core mission - codifying legal documents.
+But it could be much more powerful.
+The two things we most urgently lack are:

+1. the XWiki-like, Wysiwyg-ish view where each snippet can be pop-up or collapse for editing and review, and
+2. a client side version.

 ##Cmacc Objects: